 The Vic on the Park, Marrickville

 The Vic on the Park is an inner-west institution for a reason.
 From hearty pub food to craft beers look no further than The Vic for a good day drink session.
 Whether you are catching an afternoon gig from an up-and-coming local act, or shooting some hoops on the basketball court, The Vic on the Park welcomes everyone.
 Even four-legged friends are welcome.
 Far away from the boundaries of CBD lockout laws, you can day drink into the night at this local favourite.

 Absorbed by the fragrances of the immersive Asian-eating experience Spice Alley, Gin Lane brings a tidbit of 18th Century London to Kensington Street.
 Painted an emerald green, the intimate townhouse bar is finished with chesterfield couches and, more importantly, 75 varieties of gin.
-Opening from 2pm on Thursday and Friday there is no better way to conclude your working week than with a G&T.
+There’s no better way to conclude your working week than with a G&T.

 Wine in the daytime, yes please!
 Open from midday everyday, Crown Street’s The Winery encourages you to make the most of every drinking occasion and opportunity.
-With a glass of wine in hand, lose yourself in the relaxation of this secret urban garden.
-Finish the week in style with $10 Spritz Sundays, all day.
+With a glass of wine in hand, lose yourself in the relaxation of this secret urban garden and finish the week in style.

 Well lubricated by a session of day drinking, it’s time to head out dancing!
 Take a look at our guide to the Best Places to Go Dancing in Sydney!